codekopf/Coursera-OOJPDSaB/README.md

 ## For project students ##
 The repository is my solution for course problems.
 It is not most efficient or most optimal solutions.
 Any constructive comments for code improvement are welcome.

 Please also do not copy my work.
-Try to come with your own ideas and your custom code(variables, iterations, etc.) Try to spend times over week exercises and try at least few different approaches to the course problems if you stuck.
+Try to come with your ideas and your custom code(variables, iterations, etc.) Try to spend times over week exercises and try at least few different approaches to the course problems if you stuck.
 Trust me if I tell you it is even better to leave the course and return to it couple weeks later if you do not know the solutions right away.

 ## Installation ##
-The project is build with Eclipse.
+The project is built with Eclipse.
 Installation is otherwise easy:

 1) Download the repository
 2) Import this project into the Eclipse as new Java project